 (This article was originally published in August of 2019, but the laws of gravity haven’t changed since then!)

-Process feedback involves subtle proprioceptive and exteroceptive cues that constantly change moment by moment.
-One a difficult crux move, for example, you might shift your center of gravity toward a high foot placement and become aware of a growing loss of balance and increasing difficulty in gripping a slopping hold.
-Based on this proprioceptive feedback, you twist your body to position your inside hip closer to the wall—the result is improved stability, balance, and grip on the rock…and a successful ascent!
+“Process feedback” involves subtle proprioceptive (internal) and exteroceptive (external) cues that constantly change from minute to minute.
+On a difficult crux move, for example, you might shift your center of gravity toward a high foot placement.
+This might lead to a loss of balance and difficulty gripping a sloping hold.
+Based on this proprioceptive feedback from within your body, you twist your hips to position yourself closer to the wall on one side.
+This results in improved stability, balance, and grip on the rock—and a successful ascent!

-This latter idea of emotions getting out of hand and clouding self-awareness is critical.
-Too much emotion of any kind—even overconfidence—not only overwhelms subtle proprioceptive feedback but can also cause you to miss the more blatant results feedback that provides the clues to correct your course and eventually reach your goals.
-Similarly, ego diminishes self-awareness—in fact they tend to be mutually exclusive.
-It should be no surprise, then, the very best climbers most often exhibit a humble, quiet demeanor that enables them to remain curious, introspective, and highly self-aware.
-They are fueled by a constant curiosity to discover what optimal movement IS…and FEELS like.
+Emotions commonly cloud self-awareness.
+An overload of emotion of any kind—even confidence—not only overwhelms subtle proprioceptive feedback, but can also cause you to miss the even more blatant gross results feedback.
+That’s because ego and self-awareness tend to be mutually exclusive.
+The very best climbers often adopt a humble, quiet demeanor that enables them to remain curious, introspective, and highly self-aware.
+They are fueled by a constant curiosity to discover what optimal movement is and feels like for them.

-Movement Master Tip:
+Movement Mastery Tip:

 Achieving the next grade or doing the ‘impossible’ is a battle fought more in the mind than in the body.

-Copyright © 2000–2019 Eric J. Hörst | All Rights Reserved.
+Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.